Muezk21/on-the-ball/README.md

 Sidenote: learned a little more about reading code when editing footer font, sizing and color.

 # What to cont.
 Apr 13
-Mest fix programs page 404 error; must be called "program" Play around with different font styles do not add images yet look into domain cost
+Must fix programs page 404 error; must be called "program" Play around with different font styles do not add images yet

+# Apr 13th,
+Fixed 404 error
+updated program page
+Quicksand font

+# Cont.
+Apr 14
+Must fix colour scheme on home page first explore different layouts for home page implement quicksand font check console error on webpage

+# April 15
+fixed colour scheme on program and homepage changed font of program page to quicksand and tweaked content

+# Next steps
+Content on home, program, about needs overhaul
+Adjust home content structure based on what content i come up with